What is Data Exploration? Your Comprehensive Guide

 What are you trying to learn from your data?

-It's critical to understand what you're trying to learn from your data.
+Understanding what you're trying to learn from your data is critical.
 It can be the starting point for a great data strategy.
-Find out your strengths and weaknesses, empower your users and drive the business forward by asking the right questions and solving them with the help of the data.
+By asking the right questions and solving them with data, you can discover your strengths and weaknesses, empower your users, and drive the business forward.

 What goals are you trying to achieve?

 With the right data, you can begin to address problems and inefficiencies within your business.
-It's important to define your goals and create a roadmap of how you will achieve them.
-By aligning your organization with a roadmap, everyone will be on the same page and have a better understanding of how they can add value with their skills.
+It's important to define your goals and create a roadmap for achieving them.
+By aligning your organization with a roadmap, everyone will be on the same page and have a better understanding of how their skills can add value.

 What is the problem?